Kevsp178/BoardProj/README.md

 The following **optional** features are implemented:

-- [x] Buttons or links to a related resources are on each card component
+- [x] Buttons or links to related resources are on each card component
 - [ ] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-* [x] List anything else that you added to improve the site's functionality!
+* [x] List anything else you added to improve the site's functionality!
       To improve web functionality, we can change the layout of the cards in way format that would allow for a larger description of the restaurants

 ## Video Walkthrough